fwupd/fwupd/plugins/steelseries/README.md

 * Stratus Duo
 * Stratus Duo USB wireless adapter
 * Proton
+* Rival 3 Wireless

-SteelSeries gaming mice support is limited by getting the correct version number.
+SteelSeries Rival 100 gaming mice support is limited by getting the correct version number.
 These mice have updatable firmware but so far no updates are available from the vendor.

+This plugin supports the following protocol IDs:

+* com.steelseries.sonic

 ## GUID Generation